 On-campus housing is not available for guests and graduating seniors may not host overnight guests (including siblings) during Commencement week.

-Following the approximately 90-minute commencement ceremony, a luncheon will be offered in MAP Dining Hall for graduates and their guests.
-Tickets for guests are available at $10.75 each (ages 4 to 12 are $5.75) and must be purchased in advance on this page between Monday, March 25 and Monday, April 29.
+Following the approximately 90-minute Commencement Ceremony, a luncheon will be offered in MAP Dining Hall for graduates and their guests.
+Tickets for guests are available at $11.50 each ($5.75 for ages 4-12) and must be purchased in advance on this page between Monday, March 25 and Monday, April 29.
 Please make your reservations early as there are a limited number of tickets available, and tickets will not be sold at the door.
 If luncheon tickets are purchased, they will be included in the graduation packet placed in your student mailbox.

 Grove City College celebrated its 138th Commencement on Saturday, May 19, 2018 by sending 578 new graduates on to bright futures in the world beyond campus with a message about calling and leadership.